Are Horror Movies Good Entertainment? If You Love Fear Factor

 When choosing a scary movie to watch, opt for ones on the milder side that don’t have a lot of brutal violence or trauma-inducing visuals.
 You want just enough scariness to be fun without going overboard.

-Some examples of milder scary movies to consider are:
+Some examples of milder scary movies/horror to consider are:

 • Ghost stories or paranormal films like Poltergeist or The Sixth Sense